I Will Never Leave You

 What Is God Saying?

-Asa, the third King of Judah, started his reign in a commendable way He ‘did what was good and right in the eyes of the Lord.
-He took away the foreign altars and commanded Judah to seek the Lord, the God of their fathers’ (II Chron.
+Asa, the third King of Judah, started his reign commendably.
+He did what was good and right in the eyes of the Lord.
+He took away the foreign altars and commanded Judah to seek the Lord, the God of their ancestors (II Chron.
 14:2-4).
-He began his reign with moral courage and true faithfulness to the God of his fathers.
-Azariah gave good counsel and he took it.
-Azariah said, ‘Hear me, Asa and all Judah and Benjamin, The Lord is with you, while you are with him.
-If you seek him, he will be found by you, but if you forsake him, he will forsake you’ (II Chron.
+He began his reign with moral courage and steadfast faithfulness to the God of his fathers.
+Azariah gave good counsel, and he took it.
+Azariah said, “Hear me, Asa and all Judah and Benjamin, the Lord is with you, while you are with him.
+If you seek him, he will be found by you, but if you forsake him, he will forsake you” (II Chron.
 15:2).
-‘Take courage, do not let your hands be weak, for your work shall be rewarded’ (15:7).
-Asa did not react in anger; he took steps to see that God alone was worshipped and served.
-For many years the land prospered and was at peace.
+“Take courage, do not let your hands be weak, for your work shall be rewarded” (15:7).
+Asa did not react in anger; he took steps to see that his people worshipped and served God alone.
+For many years, the land prospered and was at peace.

-One could wish the chapter ended here for at the end of his reign, his faith weakened.
+One could wish the chapter ended here, for his faith weakened at the end of his reign.
 He turned to foreign aid, asking for help from Syria to overcome King Baasha of Israel.
-The plan worked, but it wasn't God's way or God's will.
+The plan worked, but it wasn't God's way or will.
 He stubbornly refused correction.
 The well-being of Judah crumbled.
 He gave out in the stretch.
-His hand grew weak He took his eyes off God's sovereign purpose.
+His hand grew weak.
+He took his eyes off God's sovereign purpose.
 He was a living and dying example of what happens when anyone forsakes God.

 How Does This Apply To Us?